-Always the Friday before Mother’s Day, National Military Spouse Appreciation Day is an important day when the citizens of the United States acknowledge the significant contributions, support and sacrifices of the spouses of the Armed Forces along with the tremendous strength and patriotism that they have.
+Always the Friday before Mother’s Day, National Military Spouse Appreciation Day recognizes the significant contributions, support, and sacrifices of the spouses of the Armed Forces.
+National Military Spouse Appreciation Day is also sometimes known as Military Spouse Day.

 HOW TO OBSERVE #MilitarySpouseAppreciationDay

 6 May 2022